android/android-test/docs/espresso-snippets.md

 For the full sample look at [AdapterViewTest#testDataItemNotInAdapter]({{ site.sourceUrl }}espresso/sample/src/androidTest/java/android/support/test/testapp/AdapterViewTest.java).

-## Idling resources

-### Using registerIdlingResource to synchronize with custom resources

-The centerpiece of Espresso is its ability to seamlessly synchronize all test operations with the application under test.
-By default, Espresso waits for UI events in the current message queue to process and default AsyncTasks* to complete before it moves on to the next test operation.
-This should address the majority of application/test synchronization in your application.

-However, there are instances where applications perform background operations (such as communicating with web services) via non-standard means; for example: creation and management of threads directly and the use of custom services.

-In such cases, the first thing we suggest is to put on your testability hat and ask whether the user of non-standard background operations is warranted.
-In some cases, it may have happened due to poor understanding of Android and the application could benefit from refactoring (for example, by converting custom creation of threads to AsyncTasks).
-However, sometimes refactoring is not possible.
-The good news?
-Espresso can still synchronize test operations with your custom resources.

-Here's what you need to do:

-* Implement the [IdlingResource]({{ site.sourceUrl }}espresso/idling-resource/src/main/java/android/support/test/espresso/IdlingResource.java) interface and expose it to your test.
-* Register one or more of your IdlingResource(s) with Espresso by calling [Espresso.registerIdlingResource]({{ site.sourceUrl }}espresso/core/src/main/java/android/support/test/espresso/Espresso.java) in test setup.

-To see how IdlingResource can be used take a look at the [AdvancedSynchronizationTest]({{ site.sourceUrl }}espresso/sample/src/androidTest/java/android/support/test/testapp/AdvancedSynchronizationTest.java) and the [CountingIdlingResource]({{ site.sourceUrl }}espresso/contrib/src/main/java/android/support/test/espresso/contrib/CountingIdlingResource.java) class.

-Note that the IdlingResource interface is implemented in your app under test so you need to add dependencies carefully:

-{% highlight groovy %}
-// IdlingResource is used in the app under test compile 'com.android.support.test.espresso:espresso-idling-resource:{{ site.espressoVersion }}'

-// For CountingIdlingResource:
-compile 'com.android.support.test.espresso:espresso-contrib:{{ site.espressoVersion }}'
-{% endhighlight %}

-## Customization

 ### Using a custom failure handler

 Replacing the default FailureHandler of Espresso with a custom one allows for additional (or different) error handling - e.g. taking a screenshot or dumping extra debug information.